Chapter 4

 God, heaven's glorious Commander, was touched with pity for the fallen

 race.
-His heart was moved with infinite compassion as the woes of the lost
+His heart was moved with infinite compassion as the woes of the

-In all the universe there was but one who could, in behalf of man, satisfy
+of the sinner.
+In all the universe there was but one who could, in

-its claims.
-Since the divine law is as sacred as God Himself, only one
+behalf of man, satisfy its claims.
+Since the divine law is as sacred as

-equal with God could make atonement for its transgression.
-None but Christ
+God Himself, only one equal with God could make atonement for its

-could redeem fallen man from the curse of the law and bring him again into
+transgression.
+None but Christ could redeem fallen man from the curse of

-harmony with Heaven.
-Christ would take upon Himself the guilt and shame of
+upon Himself the guilt and shame of sin--sin so offensive to a holy God

-sin--sin so offensive to a holy God that it must separate the Father and
+that it must separate the Father and His Son.
+Christ would reach to the

-His Son.
-Christ would reach to the depths of misery to rescue the ruined
+depths of misery to rescue the ruined race.

 Before the

-Father He pleaded in the sinner's behalf, while the host of heaven awaited
+Father He pleaded in the sinner's behalf, while the host of heaven

-immortal minds, seeking to comprehend the mystery of that incomprehensible
+to comprehend the mystery of that incomprehensible love, will wonder and

 God was to be

 manifest in Christ, "reconciling the world unto Himself."
-2
+2 Corinthians

-of the law, could impart divine power to unite with human effort.
+the law, could impart divine power to unite with human effort.
 Thus by

 repentance toward God and faith in Christ the fallen children of Adam